 It’s just a real shame that we are no longer able to visit most of the resources mentioned in the guide because they have been moved or no longer exist.

-There is some good reading here I have to say, and if I had picked this up in 2003 I would have no doubt been blown away by the forward-thinking affiliate marketing strategies.
+There is some great reading here I have to say, and if I had picked this up in 2003 I would have no doubt been blown away by the forward-thinking affiliate marketing strategies.

-But the fact remains that it’s 2012, and with so much free education online about affiliate/Internet marketing I’d be very disappointed to pay for the Super Affiliate Handbook now.
+But the fact remains that it’s 2012, and with so much free education online about affiliate/Internet marketing I would perhaps be disappointed to pay for the Super Affiliate Handbook now.